 Many women will see this title as a contradiction.
 This is because strict etiquette says that a real lady does not cross her legs, so it should not be possible to say that a woman can cross her legs like a lady.

 Well… I live in the real world…

 The reality is that over 70% of women regularly cross their legs when sitting.
 Etiquette and deportment needs to move with the times and be something that it suitable for the 21st century woman.
 Women no longer receive the training in their youth to strengthen their inner thigh muscles through keeping their legs close together when sitting.
 A weakness in the inner thigh muscles makes it difficult for some women to sit with their legs together, and crossing their legs is often their only way to stop their knees from falling apart.

 I will address the three types of crossing your legs, from the most optimal method to the least desirable.

-MOST PREFERABLE – Ankle Cross – This is a highly acceptable form of crossing your legs.
+This is a highly acceptable form of crossing your legs.
 You put your knees together and to the side.
-The side that you turn your knees is to face the person with which you are speaking to.
+The side that you turn your knees is to face the person with whom you are speaking.
 Otherwise, you would normally turn your knees to the left.
 Your ankles are then pointing towards the right and you cross them in the most comfortable way.
 This does require that the woman develop her inner thigh muscles, but is the healthiest and most flattering way for a woman to cross her legs.

-JUST DOWNRIGHT AWFUL – The American Figure Four – This style of crossing one’s legs is still relatively uncommon in Britain and Europe.
+This style of crossing one’s legs is still relatively uncommon in Britain and Europe.
 It is when the leg rests itself upon the opposite knee.
 Sometimes women may be seen adopting this position when they are wearing long pants, and wish to adopt a masculine air of authority.
-If you catch yourself doing this, just remind yourself that you are a woman and correct your position.
+If you catch yourself doing this, be aware of how much you may be exposing and correct your position.